OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

         }
     ```

 - Let's create the navigation component.
-Add new file `NavMenu.razor` and `NavMenu.razor.css` in `Layout` folder and add following code.
+Add new files `NavMenu.razor` and `NavMenu.razor.css` in the `Layout` folder and add the following code.

 === "NavMenu.razor"